josefsbreakfast/Polaris-Protocol/Disruption_Kit/Survivor_Tools/🔮_dual_dpia_the_deals.md

 This node documents:
 - why the method works,
 - how to apply it systematically,
-- and how to reuse it across contracts without escalation or confrontation.
+- how to reuse it across contracts,
+- and how to read the results without over-technical framing.

 ---